OfficeDev/office-scripts-docs/docs/resources/samples/count-blank-rows.md

 This project includes two scripts:

-* [Count blank rows on a given sheet](#office-scripts-sample-code-count-blank-rows-on-a-given-sheet): Traverses the used range on a given worksheet and returns a blank row count (data only).
+* [Count blank rows on a given sheet](#office-scripts-sample-code-count-blank-rows-on-a-given-sheet): Traverses the used range on a given worksheet and returns a blank row count.
-* [Count blank rows on all sheets](#office-scripts-sample-code-count-blank-rows-on-all-sheets): Traverses the used range on _all of the worksheets_ and returns a blank row count (data only).
+* [Count blank rows on all sheets](#office-scripts-sample-code-count-blank-rows-on-all-sheets): Traverses the used range on _all of the worksheets_ and returns a blank row count.

 > [!NOTE]
-> In this case, a blank row is any row where there's no data (can have formatting).
+> For our script, a blank row is any row where there's no data.
+The row can have formatting.

 _This sheet returns count of 4 blank rows_